telepresenceio/telepresence/howtos/outbound.md

 # Proxy outbound traffic to my cluster

-While preview URLs are a powerful feature, there are other options to use Telepresence for proxying traffic between your laptop and the cluster.
+While preview URLs are a powerful feature, Telepresence offers other options for proxying traffic between your laptop and the cluster.
+This section discribes how to proxy outbound traffic and control outbound connectivity to your cluster.

-<Alert severity="info"> We'll assume below that you have the <a href="../../quick-start/demo-node/">quick start</a> sample web app running in your cluster so that we can test accessing the <code>web-app</code> service.
-That service can be substituted however for any service you are running.</Alert>
+<Alert severity="info"> This guide assumes that you have the <a href="../../quick-start/demo-node/">quick start</a> sample web app running in your cluster to test accessing the <code>web-app</code> service.
+You can substitute this service for any other service you are running.</Alert>

 ## Proxying outbound traffic

-Connecting to the cluster instead of running an intercept will allow you to access cluster workloads as if your laptop was another pod in the cluster.
-You will be able to access other Kubernetes services using `<service name>.<namespace>`, for example by curling a service from your terminal.
-A service running on your laptop will also be able to interact with other services on the cluster by name.
+Connecting to the cluster instead of running an intercept allows you to access cluster workloads as if your laptop was another pod in the cluster.
+This enables you to access other Kubernetes services using `<service name>.<namespace>`.
+A service running on your laptop can interact with other services on the cluster by name.

-Connecting to the cluster starts the background daemon on your machine and installs the [Traffic Manager pod](../../reference/architecture/) into the cluster of your current `kubectl` context.
+When you connect to your cluster, the background daemon on your machine runs and installs the [Traffic Manager deployment](../../reference/architecture/) into the cluster of your current `kubectl` context.
 The Traffic Manager handles the service proxying.

-1. Run `telepresence connect`, you will be prompted for your password to run the daemon.
+1. Run `telepresence connect` and enter your password to run the daemon.

   ```
   $ telepresence connect